 HP Inc.’s legal predecessor, Hewlett-Packard Company, had a longstanding contract with the Israeli Ministry of Interior Affairs to operate and maintain the central database of Israel’s Administration of Border Crossings, Population and Immigration (PIBA), which also includes the country’s population registry.
 The registry records information about residents’ ethnic identity and religion.
 Israeli and Palestinian residents are required by law to carry at all times an ID card, which indicates their ethnicity and religion.
 Israeli authorities regularly use this information to discriminate between Jews and non-Jews in Israel and in the occupied Palestinian territories.

 In the 1990s, the Israeli Ministry of the Interior launched the Aviv Project to modernize the computerized database that contains its population registry.
 The company that was contracted to design the new database was Digital Equipment Corporation, which was later bought by Compaq, which in 2003 merged with Hewlett-Packard Company.
-In 2008, Israel launched the Arbel project, which was a pilot for adding biometric data of Israeli citizens into the population registry.
+In 2008, Israel launched the Arbel project, to add biometric data of Israeli citizens into the population registry.
 The company that was contracted to implement this project was Electronic Data Systems (EDS), which in 2008 was bought by Hewlett-Packard Company.
 Beginning in 2013, Hewlett-Packard Company employees have been stationed at system terminals located in Israeli government buildings in order to provide technical assistance to Israeli government employees.
 In addition, In 2008, Hewlett-Packard Company also started producing biometric ID cards for Israeli residents, including Israeli citizens, Israeli West Bank settlers, and Palestinian residents of occupied East Jerusalem.

 Past Services and Technologies to the Israeli Military, Prison System, and Police